sergobago/neural-punctuation/README.md

 #### xlm-roberta-large
 Multilingual model.
 The model weighs weighs 2.4 GB on the hard drive and 4.8 GB in RAM.
 Long waiting time for neural network training.
-Possible overtraining and accuracy will be worse than xlm-roberta-base.
+Possible overtraining, then accuracy will be worse than xlm-roberta-base.
 #### Conclusion
 Use xlm-roberta-base.
 The accuracy is more influenced by dataset and input data than size of neural network.
 ## Recommended datasets